ch4zm/blaseball-streak-finder/Readme.md

 min = 7
 ```

-Compare to top winning streaks from season 1 for all teams in the Good League:
+Compare to top winning streaks from season 1 for all teams in the Evil League:

 ```
 [data]